-For some people, symptoms return after they stop taking corticosteroids.
+For some people, symptoms return after they reduce or stop taking corticosteroids.
 In these cases, another medicine such as methotrexate or tocilizumab may be needed.

 Giant cell arteritis may also be present or can develop later.
-If this is the case, the temporal artery would need to be evaluated.
+If this is the case, the temporal artery would need to be evaluated and different treatment given.